Pennsylvania man pleads guilty in arson attack at governor’s mansion while Shapiro’s family slept

 “Does anyone ever consider children?”
 Balmer said in June.
 “It doesn't seem that way.
 I sure as hell did.
 I'm glad no one got hurt.”
 Asked why he felt Shapiro had somehow done him wrong, Balmer replied: “I'm not going to answer that.”

 Balmer's mother said days after his arrest that she had tried to get him assistance for mental health issues, but "nobody would help."
-Court proceedings had been delayed while he received mental health treatment, his lawyer has said.
+Court proceedings were delayed while he received mental health treatment, his lawyer has said.

+A letter from Balmer's relatives read in court on Tuesday said he stopped taking medication, leading to manic episodes and a “dark and difficult path.”

 At a court hearing a few days after the fire, Balmer told a judge he was an unemployed welder with no income or savings and “a lot of children.”